Following basic food safety tips can help minimize the issues that cause food poisoning.

 Still, estimates show that one in six Americans suffer from a foodborne illness every year.
-Causes vary from improperly canned foods, to undercooked food, and products contaminated with dangerous organisms.
-Fortunately, following some basic food safety tips can help eliminate the possibility of food poisoning.
+Causes vary from improperly canned foods, to undercooked food and products contaminated with dangerous organisms.
+Fortunately, following some basic food safety tips from the U.S. Food & Drug Administration (FDA) can help eliminate the possibility of food poisoning.

 - Put your groceries into the fridge as soon as you get home

 - Set the fridge temperature to 40° F or lower, and the freezer to 0° F or lower

 - Store produce separately from meat, poultry and eggs in your fridge

 - Store eggs in the carton in the main part of your fridge — not in the door

 - Defrost foods in the refrigerator or cold water, or use the microwave

 - Cook defrosted foods immediately